yasminjmcdonald/TucowsAssignment/readme.md

   PRIMARY KEY (id, graph)
 );

-DROP TABLE IF EXISTS edges;

-CREATE TABLE edges (
+CREATE TABLE IF NOT EXISTS edges ( id varchar(10), edge_from varchar(10),
-  id varchar(10),
-  edge_from varchar(10),
   edge_to varchar(10),